Have you noticed the pink circles on the PSP around Gribble Rd, Gwelup?

-Regardless, I doubt Main Roads will give even quarter of a showtime about resident whinging, it's being built within their freeway reserve which the residents do not even have a legal right of access to (i.e. legally, the path access is there on the good graces of the Commissioner).
+Regardless, I doubt Main Roads will give even quarter of a !!
+BAN ME NOW FOR SWEARING !! about resident whinging, it's being built within their freeway reserve which the residents do not even have a legal right of access to (i.e. legally, the path access is there on the good graces of the Commissioner).
 Wonder if the guy getting his pool installed got permission to use the reserve to access his property?

 And when they will sweep up the sand.